Gravlax

 Prepare your dry marinade by grinding a tablespoon of fresh peppercorns in a mortar and pestle.
 Mix this powder in a bowl with around 300 grams of sea salt, 1 cup of sugar, and 1/2 cup of raw sugar.
 Next, rub this mixture all over your salmon to marinate it.
 If you want to get serious about it, you can slice your salmon in half and smear the filling on the inside.
 This way you can end up with gravlax that is stuffed with spices.

 Prepare your baking dish with plastic wrap and spread out 1/2 cup of fresh chopped dill sprigs on the base of the dish.
-Place your salmon skin-side down over the dill, and sprinkle about 1/4 cup of vodka or brandy over the top before adding another 1/2 cup of dill over the top.
-Be generous with the dill – you want it coating every inch of the salmon.
+Place your salmon skin-side down over the dill, and sprinkle about 1/4 cup of vodka or brandy over the top before adding another 1/2 cup of dill.
+Be generous with the dill—you want it coating every inch of the salmon.

 Refrigerating gravlax

-Seal the fish with another layer of plastic wrap or foil and weigh it down with a heavy pan or tray.
-You can top the pan with extra weight from bottles and jars to further the compression.
+Seal the fish with another layer of plastic wrap or foil and weigh it with a heavy pan or tray.
+To further compress the fish, you can top the pan with extra weight from bottles and jars.
 Keep the fish refrigerated for 3 days.
 Every 12 hours, turn the salmon over to the other side.

 Private Chefs, Art of Dining